fwcd/mini-blocks/README.md

 World loading happens in chunked deltas, i.e. only the new/obsolete chunks are added to/removed from the scene as the player moves.

-On the technical side the game uses the AppKit framework for input event handling, the SceneKit framework for rendering and is structured using a combination of the entity-component architecture provided by GameplayKit and classic model-view separation.
+On the technical side the game uses the SceneKit framework for rendering and is structured using a combination of the entity-component architecture provided by GameplayKit and classic model-view separation.
 This choice of architecture makes it extensible, avoiding common pitfalls in traditional inheritance-heavy designs, and provides great modularity on top.

+By including a compatibility layer, the game can use either AppKit or UIKit for input handling, thereby making it possible to play the game both using mouse/keyboard on macOS and using on-screen touch controls on iOS.